realpython/python-guide/docs/dev/env.rst

 --------

     `TextMate <http://macromates.com/>`_ brings Apple's approach to operating systems into the world of text editors.
-By bridging UNIX underpinnings and GUI, TextMate cherry-picks the best of both worlds to the benefit of expert scripters and novice users alike.
+By bridging Unix underpinnings and GUI, TextMate cherry-picks the best of both worlds to the benefit of expert scripters and novice users alike.